-Asia Electronic Material Co., Ltd. recognized NT\$991,610 thousand as revenue for the year ended December 31, 2023.
+Asia Electronic Material Co., Ltd. recognized NT\$913,018 thousand as revenue for the year ended December 31, 2024.
 Since the sales locations including Taiwan, China and other countries and the sales conditions for major customers are varied.
 It is necessary for the Company to judge and determine the performance obligations of a sales order or a contract and the timing of its satisfaction.
 There are significant risks in the timing and amount of revenue recognition.
 Therefore, we determined the matter to be a key audit matter.
-Our audit procedures include, but not limit to, assessing the appropriateness of the accounting policy for revenue recognition, evaluating and testing the effectiveness of relevant internal controls relating to the timing of revenue recognition, performing test of details on selected samples, including obtaining major sale orders or agreements to inspect the terms and conditions, checking the consistency of the fulfillment timing and performance obligation for revenue recognition, performing analytical review procedures on monthly sale and performing cutoff testing for a period before and after the balance sheet date, etc. We also considered the appropriateness of the related disclosures of sales.
+Our audit procedures include, but not limit to, assessing the appropriateness of the accounting policy for revenue recognition, evaluating and testing the effectiveness of relevant internal controls relating to the timing of agreements to inspect the terms and conditions, checking the consistency of the fulfillment timing and performance obligation for revenue recognition, performing analytical review procedures on monthly sale and performing cutoff testing for a period before and after the balance sheet date, etc. We also considered the appropriateness of the related disclosures of sales.
 Please refer to Notes 4 and Note 6 in notes to the parent-company-only financial statements.